oneapi-src/oneDAL/docs/source/onedal/appendix/decision-tree.rst

 at the new node.
 The final result is the prediction of the simple model at the leaf node.

-Decision trees are often used in popular ensembles (e.g. boosting, bagging or decision forest).
+Decision trees are often used in ensemble algorithms, such as boosting, bagging, or decision forest.